CS-DS-125/125book/source/01-Introduction/ExampleProgram.rst

 about writing programs that other people can read and understand.

-Good code not only solves the problem, it is also clear and well-organized (we will use the term well-structured inthe course).
+Good code not only solves the problem, it is also clear and well-organized (we will use the term well-structured in the course).
 Bad code either doesn't do the job correctly or is so convoluted that other people can't understand it.
 When bad code breaks it may be easier to simply re-write everything from scratch rather than trying to decipher the code.
 By the end of this course you will understand